Hola muchachos. Welcome back to another episode of Olivia madness…essential oils to get rid of flies!

 3. Tea Tree

-Peppermint has a clean minty aroma that I’m sure you’ll prefer to any chemical smell.
-It is a great natural pesticide that repels and kills flies, mosquitoes, fleas, ants, and mice.
-A study conducted showed peppermint EO to be effective against mosquito larvae.
+A study conducted showed peppermint oil to be effective against mosquito larvae.
 It killed the larvae within 24 hours of exposure.

 6 Essential Oil Blends To Repel Flies